 Eating in Vietnam is ultra cheap, too.
 You can enjoy simple meals on the street for as low as $1, or eat in a restaurant for $4 and up.
 When it comes to transportation, you can buy your own motorbike for $300 or take a bus for less than a dollar.

 Personally, I spend arout $500 per month to get by in Vietnam.
 That includes an apartment (all bills included) gym membership, groceries, transportation, and even luxuries on the weekend like an occasional visit to the spa, take-out food, drinking, and so on.

-In fact, in my first year in Vietnam, I was living under $300 per month but now, I’m able to spoil myself a little bit and even send some of my earnings out of Vietnam.
+In fact, in my first year in Vietnam, I was trying to live super low budget.
+I managed to get by on under $300 per month.
+But now, I’m able to spoil myself a little bit and even send some of my earnings out of Vietnam.

 Also keep in mind that it depends where you live in Vietnam – for example, the cost of living in Hanoi is about 10% lower than the cost of living in Ho Chi Minh City.

 Delicious Vietnamese Food